|Air Quality and Outdoors

 Full-time Child Care Center staff participate in weekly saliva testing for COVID-19 through Syracuse University.
 Weekly testing is not required by NYS regulations, however, we believe that weekly testing is an important surveillance measure to protect our children, Center families, our staff, and student employees/practicum students.

-Weekly testing is not required by NYS regulations, however, we believe that weekly testing is an important surveillance measure to protect our children, Center families, our staff and student employees/practicum students.
+Weekly testing is not required by NYS regulations, however, we believe that testing is an important surveillance measure.

 Is there a certain day of the week that is recommended as a “better” day to perform COVID surveillance testing for students and staff?